acend/training-setup/README.md

           selfHeal: true
 ```

+- use your flavor specific repository for the Application definition.
+- if needed, create overlays per cluster to differentiate between clusters.
+You have to maintain those overlays in your repository.
+The overlay shall use the cluster name

+Here's an [example](https://github.com/acend/terraform-k8s-cluster-lab/tree/main/deploy/bootstrap) of the bootstraping app for the `k8s` flavored cluster.

 Make sure to use the correct labels for your cluster:

 - `argocd.argoproj.io/secret-type: cluster` has to be set for ArgoCD to use this as cluster conifguration